unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/Unlock.md

 function swapAndBurn(address token, uint256 amount, uint24 poolFee) external nonpayable
 ```

 Send tokens held by this contract to the UDT SwapBurner contract.
-The tokens sent to the contract are then swapped for UDT and UDT itself will be sent to a burner address.This function can be called by anyone (not only the contract owner) as a way to ensure decentralization.
+The tokens sent to the contract are then swapped for UDT and UDT itself will be sent to a burner address.
+This function can be called by anyone (not only the contract owner) as a way to ensure decentralization.

 #### Parameters